department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2022-10_Generative-research/2022-10-medical-records-research-plan.md

     - Have a working microphone on their device
     - Have Zoom downloaded to their device prior to the session and know how to share their screen

-2. Do you have experience using VA health care? *(Don't need to ask because can just check if screener questionnaire shows they have CHECKED or NOT CHECKED "Health care benefits")*
+2. Do you have experience using VA health care, either for yourself or on behalf of another person? *(Don't need to ask because can just check if screener questionnaire shows they have CHECKED or NOT CHECKED "Health care benefits")*
     - Yes *(recruit 16)*
-    - No *(recruit 8)*
+    - No *(recruit 8; 6 Veterans and 2 Caregivers)*

 ### Screener for Veterans